-"Tune to <FM frequency> FM HD <HD channel number>": Tune to the HD Radio station (if equipped) whose frequency and HD channel are identified in the command.
-"Tune to SiriusXM <SiriusXM channel number>": Tune to the SiriusXM radio station whose channel number is identified in the command.
+"Play <FM frequency> FM": Tune to the radio station frequency identified in the command (like "one oh one point one").
+"Play channel <SiriusXM channel number> on SiriusXM" : Tune to the SiriusXM radio station channel number identified in the command.
+This command may require an online connection.

-"Tune to SiriusXM <SiriusXM channel name>":

-Tune to the SiriusXM radio station whose

-channel name is identified in the command.
+"Play <SiriusXM channel name> on SiriusXM": Tune to the SiriusXM radio station channel name identified in the command.
+This command may require an online connection.